resbaz/nectar-cloud-lessons/Planning/lesson_plan_template.md

-# Lesson XXX: Blah blah, in the domain of the student (Xmin)
+# Lesson XXX: Blah blah, in the domain of the student

 ## Learning objectives